kblok/kblok.github.io/_posts/2020-06-19-playwright-sharp-firefox-010.md

 ---

 ![firefox](https://media.giphy.com/media/xsE65jaPsUKUo/giphy.gif)
-Firefox joined to the PlaywrightSharp familiy!
+Firefox joined to the PlaywrightSharp family!

 ## What can I do with PlaywrightSharp.Firefox?